 Recognizing the growing concern about PFAS, Aquarion voluntarily began a testing program in 2019 for our 72 public water systems in Connecticut.
 Below, you will find a chart showing test results for the system that provides your water supply.
-Tests for the five chemicals listed below detected none.
-The DPH and EPA advisory limit is 70 ppt.
+Tests for the five chemicals listed in the chart below detected none.
+The DPH and EPA advisory limits are 70 ppt.
 (The limits may be subject to change in the future.)